barberd/altair-cpm-serialdisk/README.md

 These software programs are loaded onto the CPM disk.
 They initiate xmodem send and recieve to exchange files with the host system.
 They send escape codes that will automatically trigger the appropriate xmodem calls inside serialdrive.py so you won't have to use the menu options of 'xsend' or 'xget.'
 Just run DSGET.COM <file> or DSPUT.COM <file> inside of CPM.

-These are minor modifications of Mike Douglas's PCGET/PCPUT software.
+These are minor modifications of Mike Douglas's PCGET/PCPUT software; credit goes to him.

 # But I have more memory than 48k!